teanijarv/mribrew/README.md

 # mribrew

-This repository contains scripts and tools for (1) converting raw DWI DICOM to NIfTI, (2) pre-processing raw DWI data and (3) running Mean Apparent Propagator MRI (MAPMRI) or Anatomically Constrained Tractography (ACT).
+This repository contains scripts and tools for DWI data pre-processing and analysis.
+Its features include:

+(1) converting raw DWI DICOM to NIfTI;

+(2) pre-processing raw DWI data;

+(3) running Mean Apparent Propagator MRI (MAPMRI) or Anatomically Constrained Tractography (ACT).

 Literally all you need is three DICOM files (T1, DWI (dir-AP), and DWI (dir-PA)) and you can run all these scripts in order to get to the final results.

 ## Getting Started